-Faculty who are employed, normally for a year (with possible renewal up to a total of three years upon mutual agreement) with the title of Visiting Instructor, Visiting Assistant Professor, Visiting Associate Professor, or Visiting Professor.
-Visiting appointments are expected to teach either 26 credits per year at full salary or 24 credits per year at reduced salary.
+Faculty who are expected to carry 24 credits at full salary with the possibility to carry overload credits with a corresponding compensation increase (with possible renewal up to a total of six years upon mutual agreement) with faculty without a terminal degree holding the title of Visiting Instructor and faculty with a terminal degree holding the title of Visiting Assistant Professor.
 These are honorific titles and therefore do not carry the voting privileges of Regularly Appointed Faculty.
 Full-time visiting faculty cannot be reappointed beyond their sixth year at the college.
+Research and service are not expected in visiting positions unless credited as part of load.